oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 ### Microsoft Azure Kubernetes Service

 [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) is a hosted Kubernetes environment.
 The WebLogic Kubernetes
-Operator, Oracle WebLogic Sever 12c and Oracle Fusion Middleware Infrastructure 12c are fully supported and certified on Azure Kubernetes Service (as per the documents referenced above).
+Operator, Oracle WebLogic Sever 12c, and Oracle Fusion Middleware Infrastructure 12c are fully supported and certified on Azure Kubernetes Service (as per the documents referenced above).

 AKE support and limitations:

-* Both "domain in image" and "domain on persistent volume" models are supported.
+* Both Domain in Image and Domain in PV domain home source types are supported.
-* For domain on persistent volume we support Azure Files volumes accessed through a persistent volume claim - see [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).
+* For Domain in PV, we support Azure Files volumes accessed through a persistent volume claim - see [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).
 * Azure Load Balancers are supported when provisioned using a Kubernetes service of `type=LoadBalancer`.
 * Oracle databases running in Oracle Cloud Infrastructure are supported for Fusion Middleware